Anuradhaa2004/CleanSight-AI/README.md

 CleanSight AI is a modern solution designed to enhance urban cleanliness using Artificial Intelligence.
 It detects waste, categorizes it using Computer Vision, and automates reporting to municipal authorities.

 ## ✨ Features
-* 🔍 **AI Detection:** Uses YOLOv8 to identify and categorize different types of waste.
+* 🔍 **AI Detection:** Uses llama-3.2-11b-vision-preview (Groq Vision model) to identify and categorize different types of waste.
 * 📱 **Seamless Reporting:** Multi-step reporting process for citizens to log cleanliness issues.
 * ✉️ **Instant Notifications:** Integrated with **Twilio API** for automated SMS alerts to authorities.
 * 📊 **Real-time Dashboard:** A professional, glassmorphism-themed UI to track cleanup progress.